Clatrobe00/01-Website-Code-Refactor/02-Homework/README.md

 ```
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
-THEN I find semantic HTML elements
+THEN I find semantic HTML elements YES
 WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning
+THEN I find that the elements follow a logical structure independent of styling and positioning YES
 WHEN I view the image elements
-THEN I find accessible alt attributes
+THEN I find accessible alt attributes YES
 WHEN I view the heading attributes
-THEN they fall in sequential order
+THEN they fall in sequential order MAYBE?
 WHEN I view the title element
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title YES
 ```

 ## Mock-Up